Current PhD Students

 Email: atwyatt@memphis.edu

-Austin Sr. holds a Master’s in Applied Anthropology from the University of Memphis and a B.A. in Sociology from the Tennessee State University.
+Austin Sr. holds a Master’s in Applied Anthropology from the University of Memphis and a B.A. in Sociology from Tennessee State University.
 In addition to his academic research, he works as the Education Supervisor for the non-profit organization Youth Villages, a residential treatment facility for at-risk youth.
-He is also a mentor for several young men and underprivileged youth in Mississippi and Tennessee.
+He also mentors several young men and underprivileged youth in Mississippi and Tennessee.
 He is a member of the American Anthropology Association and the Society for Applied Anthropology.

 His research interests center on criminal justice reform and explores how the culture of policing contributes to racialized disparities within the U.S. criminal justice system and perpetuates violence.